Barisal: Geography

 Barisal city occupies an area of 58 km^{2}.

-Barisal District, with an area of 2790.51 km^{2}, is bounded by Madaripur, Shariatpur, Chandpur and Lakshmipur districts on the north, Patuakhali, Barguna and Jhalokati District on the south, Bhola and Lakshmipur districts on the east, Jhalokati, Pirojpur and Gopalganj districts on the west.
-Several rivers flow across Barisal including the Kirtankhola, Arial Khan, Khoyrabad, Kalijira and Sandha.
+Barisal District, with an area of 2790.51 km^{2}, is bounded by Madaripur, Shariatpur, Chandpur, and Lakshmipur districts on the north; Patuakhali, Barguna, and Jhalokati District on the south; Bhola and Lakshmipur districts on the east; and Jhalokati, Pirojpur, and Gopalganj districts on the west.
+Several rivers flow across Barisal, including the Kirtankhola, Arial Khan, Khoyrabad, Kalijira, and Sandha.

 Climate

 Barisal has a climate on the border between a dry-winter humid subtropical climate (Köppen Cwa) and a tropical savanna climate (Aw).